Sinarity/Personal-Testing/README.md

 This is an the imaging folder that converts images into ASCII images.

 To use: python img.py {image file}.
 Changes image file into img.txt.
 Best viewed with Notepad or any text editor that doesn't use line wrap.
+Please note that you need to invert the image if you want to display on a white background.

 ## Names